AUS8 Steel Knives We Love

 I’ve personally put a lot of miles on this knife.
 It’s actually the knife that made me a little biased toward AUS-8 in the first place.
 I’ve beat it to hell in every kind of dirty field and tree you can imagine and it came through whole.
 It did not come through entirely sharp, but it held up for months with a decent edge before it needed some serious care.
 The Zancudo is just a good simple design that rides easy in the pocket.
 I think of it as a decent alternative if you don’t like the look of the Ontario Rat family.

-If you want a little more detail, check out my full review.
+If you want a little more detail, check out my full review of the Esee Zancudo here.

 Off-Grid Seadog V2